ENSTA-U2IS-AI/.github/profile/README.md

   <h2> Latest News </h2>
 </div>

+🎉 Three papers of the lab were accepted at ICLR 2024 🎉

 Gianni presented a Tutorial at 🌴 WACV 2024 🌴: [The Nuts and Bolts of Uncertainty Quantification](ensta-u2is.github.io/uqt/) 🎉

 <div align="center">